olafurw/opssat-doom/README.md

 ### ASCII Logo

 The ASCII art that appears on the spacecraft's eLinux terminal output after installing DOOM is a slightly modified version of the one developed by [Frans P. de Vries (a.k.a.
 Xymph)](https://doomwiki.org/wiki/Frans_P._de_Vries_(Xymph)).
-The Spacecraft's terminal outputs get logged and downlinked from space back to the [ESA SMILE ground station](https://www.esa.int/Enabling_Support/Operations/Want_to_SMILE) at ESOC-1 so it's very much noticed and appreciated by the mission control team.
+The Spacecraft's terminal outputs get logged and downlinked from space back to the [ESA SMILE ground station](https://www.esa.int/Enabling_Support/Operations/Want_to_SMILE) at ESOC-1 so the ASCII logo is very much noticed and appreciated by the mission control team.

 ```sh
 root@sepp:~# opkg install exp272_2.0_sepp_em.ipk